tengshaofeng/ResidualAttentionNetwork-pytorch/README.md

 #
 the paper only give the archietcture details of attention_92 for imagenet with 224 input but not for cifar10.
 So I build the net following my understanding.
 I have not struggled for optimizing the code, so maybe you can do better based my code.
-For example, you can add subtract the mean for preprocessing, you can avgpooling when feature map is 2,2 not 4,4 in my code, so many tricks.
+For example, you can add subtracting the mean for preprocessing, you can do avgpooling when feature map is 2,2 not 4,4 in my code, so many tricks.